sulfierry/free_energy_landscape/README.md

 - **3D Free Energy Landscape**: This feature constructs a three-dimensional representation of the free energy landscape, complemented by an animated GIF.
 This immersive visualization affords a dynamic and comprehensive view of the energy landscape, enhancing the interpretation of the system's energetics from multiple angles and dimensions.

-- **Low Energy Points Identification**: This functionality ($--energy$) identifies and marks points falling below specific energy ($KJ/mol$) thresholds on the landscape.
+- **Low Energy Points Identification**: This functionality ($--energy$ and $--discretize$) identifies and marks points falling below specific energy ($KJ/mol$) thresholds on the landscape.
 This is instrumental in pinpointing regions associated with stable conformations and significant for understanding the energetics that govern molecular stability and transitions.

 ## Required Libraries